 I have been part of the International Program Committee for the Eurographics Short Papers track in 2019 and 2020.

-I am providing reviewing services for scientific journals and conference proceedings including i.a.
+I am Review Editor in Artificial Intelligence in Radiology (specialty section of Frontiers in Radiology) and Topic Editor for Applied Sciences.
+Additionally, I am providing reviewing services for other scientific journals and conference proceedings including i.a.
 ACM Siggraph, Eurographics, Symposium on Geometry Processing, Computer Graphics Forum,and EuroVis.